setiQuest/seti_signal_sim/README.md

 ```

 We now use the ParameterGenerator and related classes to define the parameters of the simulation.
-In the example below, the `narrow` option tells the ParameterGenerator to choose a particular
+In the example below, the `narrowband` option tells the ParameterGenerator to choose a particular
 class and the set of simulation parameters that his definied within its code.

 The noise type is determined for the final option.
 In this case `gaussian` tells the program